mcspronko/magento-2-ui-component/README.md

 # Magento 2 UI Component Module example

+## Overview
+The Magento 2 Module provides an example of a simple UI Component.
+The component consists of JavaScript Component.
+There is no separate HTML template component as the template for the UI Component is declared as part of PHTML template.

 ## Magento DevChannel Overview
 [Magento DevChannel](https://www.youtube.com/maxpronko) is a YouTube channel created by Max Pronko.
 It provides the series of videos with the best practices for customizing Magento 2 platform.